-The Twincom is an Optical Compressor with Mid/Side capability.
+The Millenia Twincom TCL-2 Plugin is a model of an Optical Compressor with Mid/Side capability.
 It offers Class A Tube and J-FET modeling.

 It has your typical compressor controls, Threshold, Attack, Release, and Ratio.
 The Attack ranges from 2 ms to 100 ms. Release is 100 ms to 3 seconds.
 The ratio starts at 2:1 and goes up to 30:1, which they call limiting.
 It defaults to stereo mode, and there’s identical controls on the left and right.
 By clicking the Stereo Link button, you can control both sides from just the left controls.

 By selecting M/S, you can switch to Mid/Side mode with the left side controls controlling the mid and the right side controlling the right.
 The DYN IN button is enabled, the audio signal will be processed by the dynamics.
 The meter can be switched from gain reduction to output level.
 The TT (Twin Topology) button switches between Class A Tube twin triode vacuum tubes and solid state discrete J-FET servo amplifiers.